kurokoxl/AATCO-CRM-ERP/FIXES_APPLIED.md

 ### If WebSocket errors still appear:
 - Check Railway environment variables
-- Verify `gevent_port = 0` is in deployed config
+- Verify `gevent_port = 8072` (or your custom port) is in the deployed config
-- Check Railway proxy logs
+- Make sure nothing else inside the container is bound to that port

 ### If filestore errors continue:
 - Verify volume is mounted: `ls -la /var/lib/odoo` in Railway shell